-To administer this program, the Nebraska Department of Economic Development (DED) uses a grants management system (GMS), AmpliFund.
+To administer this program, DED uses its GMS known as AmpliFund.
 Applications will be submitted and awards will be managed through the GMS.

 8.1 DED Help Portal

 User guides about DED's specific business processes for accessing and using the GMS to apply and facilitate the grant are available on DED's website, http://opportunity.nebraska.gov/amplifund/.
 The help portal is organized by topic.
 You can enter key words into the search bar to find specific articles.